deutrino/turnkey-laravel9/README.rst

     # update laravel build
     turnkey-composer update

-If you wish to update to a newer release of Laravel (i.e. not the currently installed LTS) then please consult the `Laravel Upgrade Documentation`_.
+If you wish to update to a newer release of Laravel then please consult the `Laravel Upgrade Documentation`_.

 Credentials *(passwords set at first boot)*
 -------------------------------------------